wsibble/ifarith-compilerP5/discussion.md

 In this question, you will play the role of bug finder.
 I would like you to be creative, adversarial, and exploratory.
-Spend an hour or two looking throught the code and try to break it.
+Spend an hour or two looking throughout the code and try to break it.
 Try to see if you can identify a buggy program: a program that should work, but does not.
 This could either be that the compiler crashes, or it could be that it produces code which will not assemble.
 Last, even if the code